TheBiggestTrees/SuperSlinkyChat/README.md

 # SuperSlinkyChat
-Chat app built with React and Firebase
+Chat app built with React, Firebase, and Tailwind using DaisyUI